 Repeat Row 2 until you’re really confident in your double crochet skills!

-Learn To Crochet: Double Crochet Stitch Video Tutorial
+How To Do A Double Crochet For Beginners: Video Tutorial

 Want to make practicing more fun?